netneurolab/pypyls/docs/usage.rst

 `Abdi et al., 2013 <https://doi.org/10.1007/978-1-62703-059-5_23>`_ is a good resource.

-This user guide will go through the basic statistical concepts of and detail the two types of PLS implemented in the current package (:ref:`usage_behavioral` and :ref:`usage_meancentered`) and demonstrate how to interpret and use the results of a PLS analysis (:ref:`usage_results`).
-If you still have questions after going through that you can refer to the :ref:`ref_api`.
+This user guide will go through the basic statistical concepts of the two types of PLS implemented in the current package (:ref:`usage_behavioral` and :ref:`usage_meancentered`) and demonstrate how to interpret and use the results of a PLS analysis (:ref:`usage_results`).
+If you still have questions after going through this guide then you can refer to the :ref:`ref_api`!

 .. toctree::
    :caption: Table of Contents